-While Broadway Market is clogged with whippet-walkers, busking indie bands and buggies, Netil Market (just a gourmet loaf's throw away) is an altogether more sedate affair.
-It’s the brainchild of a local creative community based nearby at Netil House which has focused on giving space to local designers, and spills out of a little yard just behind the main building, with vintage homewares lined up along the pavement to welcome you in.
-On top of a dozen permanent stands – among them a bike mechanic, a coffee roaster, a vintage glasses shop and a florist – there are extra market stalls that move in every Saturday, selling mainly crafts, clothes and trendy homewares.
+While Broadway Market is clogged with whippet-walkers, busking indie bands and buggies, Netil Market (just a short hop away) is an altogether more sedate affair.
+Open every day from 11am-6pm, it’s the brainchild of a local creative community based nearby at Netil House that gives space to local designers.
+As well as a dozen permanent stands – among them a bike mechanic, a coffee roaster, a vintage glasses shop and a florist – there are stalls that move in every Saturday, selling mainly crafts, clothes and trendy homewares.

-There are as many good eating opportunities as there are shopping ones; the street food stalls here are very fine indeed.
-The wildly successful Taiwanese restaurant Bao found its feet in Netil Market, and their permanent bao bar has a just-as permanent queue.
-Also worth saving space for are LemLem’s afro-tacos and Morty & Bob's cheese toasties, among other things.
-The market's open from 11am-6pm every Saturday, and there's some seating for those who prefer not to eat on their feet.
+There are as many good eating opportunities as there are shopping ones.
+The wildly successful Taiwanese restaurant Bao found its feet in Netil Market and its permanent bao bar has a queue that’s just as permanent.
+Also worth saving space for are LemLem’s afro-tacos and Victoria Yum’s daily baked treats.
+There's even some seating for those who prefer not to eat on their feet.

 Top tip: Just round the corner you’ll find The Taproom at London Field Brewery, with its enviable selection of craft beers, and the recently launched Mare Street Market.
 In the summer, though, you can’t beat grabbing some grub and a tinnie and picnicking on London Fields.
 Alim Kheraj